 The IEYC was launched in 2016 as the Fieldwork Education International Early Years Curriculum for children aged 2–5 years old.
 It is used by over 140 nurseries and early year settings, in 47 countries worldwide.
 The IEYC uses international best practices, holistic enquiry and play-based approaches that cover all curriculum areas including personal, social and emotional development.

 Our child-centered approach encourages learning through discovery and exploration, focusing on fun, hands-on learning that is relevant to the children and nurturing their natural curiosity about the world they live in.
-As well as building solid foundations in literacy and numeracy, children attending SGIS also participate in a range of special subject classes such as art, ballet, swimming, physical education, and music, all taught in English and part of our regular program.
 This is because we believe in the importance for children to have a wide variety of experiences in this key stage of their development, engaging them from different angles and encouraging them to grow both as individuals and as members of a group.

 Our educational focus is on nurturing students to become inquisitive, well-rounded individuals through the cultivation of their intellectual, creative, personal, social, and physical abilities.
 We are committed to educating all of our students to be international and independent thinkers.
 We also focus on academic quality, an understanding of diversity, as well as language learning and communication, ethics, self-awareness and mindfulness.
 Our ultimate goal is for every student to gain the fundamental skill sets and knowledge to become global citizens and be well prepared to continue their education as such at the elementary school level, whether it will be at an international school or at a local school in Japan or overseas.